serenial/Asynchronous-System-Exec/README.md

 ✨ Available under the [Boost License v1.0](./LICENSE) - an Open Source Initiative approved license similar to the MIT/BSD licenses without the attribution requirements for binary files

 \* *Support for 64-bit Windows if building from source.
-Arm base NI-Linux-RT and Apple Mac OSs are supported by C++/LabVIEW code but presently there is no build tooling for these platforms*
+Arm based NI-Linux-RT and Apple Mac OSs are supported by C++/LabVIEW code but presently there is no build tooling for these platforms*

 ![An animation showing a console example VI running commands with the shell on a NI-Linux-RT target](<./docs/img/example-command-line-ni-linux-rt.gif>)